dmandrioli/sidepane/README.md

 ## Known bugs

- * Swipe opening works only on iOS and desktop browsers.
+ * Swipe opening from the right works only on iOS and desktop browsers.

 ## Credits